The Sorcerer's Apprentice: Film and popular culture

 "The Sorcerer's Apprentice" is a 1962 episode of Alfred Hitchcock Presents featuring Brandon deWilde as mentally-troubled youth Hugo, coveting the magic wand of a kindly magician.

 "Top Secret Apprentice", a segment of the Tiny Toon Adventures episode broadcast in 1991, is a modern version of the story, with Buster Bunny messing around with Bugs Bunny's cartoon scenery machine and getting into trouble.

-The Sorcerer's Apprentice(2001 film) Based on The Sorcerer's Apprentice by Johann Wolfgang von Goethe.

 The 2010 film The Sorcerer's Apprentice features a scene based on the Fantasia conception of Goethe's poem.
 The Fantasia variant also appears in the video game series Kingdom Hearts, with the sorcerer Yen Sid serving as an adviser to Sora and Riku.
 Symphony of Sorcery, a world based on Fantasia, appears in Kingdom Hearts 3D: Dream Drop Distance.

 The poem's story is alluded to in several episodes of the fairy-tale drama Once Upon a Time, especially in "The Apprentice" (2014).
 A variation of the Dukas piece also plays in certain scenes.
 The apprentice himself is a recurring character, while the sorcerer is shown to be Merlin.

 The Magic: The Gathering playing card Sorcerer's Broom from Throne of Eldraine references the story and the replicating nature of the broom.

+A live musical stage adaption, written by Richard Hough and Alexander S Bermange, will make its world debut at HOME in Manchester, England, in November 2026.